 - But realize this: trying times will come in the last days.

-- without familial affection, not willing to make peace, false slanders, without self-control, brutal, haters of good,
+- without familial affection, not willing to make peace, slanderous, without self-control, brutal, haters of good,

-- treacherous, reckless, having been – and being – puffed up, lovers of pleasure rather than lovers of God;
+- treacherous, reckless, *puffed up, lovers of pleasure rather than lovers of God;

 - having a form of godliness but *denying its power.
 And turn away from men such as these.

-- For these are the men who creep into houses and captivate foolish women who were – and are – burdened with sins, being led astray by various cravings;
+- For these are the men who creep into houses and captivate foolish women *burdened with sins, being led astray by various cravings;

 - always learning and never being able to come to a knowledge of the truth.

-- And just as Jannes and Jambres opposed Moses, so also these men oppose the truth; Men who were – and are – utterly depraved in mind, falling the test(2)“falling the test” is one word in Greek.
-It was used of counterfeit coins which were testing and “failed the test” to see if they were genuine. concerning the faith.
+- And just as Jannes and Jambres opposed Moses, so also these men oppose the truth; Men who *are utterly depraved in mind, falling the test(2)“falling the test” is one word in Greek.
+It was used of counterfeit coins which were tested and “failed the test” to see if they were genuine. concerning the faith.